sigpwned/litecene/README.md

 This section describes the common Litecene query syntax.
 Note that different backends implement query matching differently.
 This section merely describes what constitutes a valid query and the logical definition of a match; each backend implementation documents exactly how valid queries are matched in that backend.

+As an example, this might be a good Litecene query to identify social media posts mentioning common ways people user their smartphones:

+    (smartphone OR "smart phone" OR iphone OR "apple phone" OR android OR "google phone" OR "windows phone" OR "phone app"~8) AND (call OR dial OR app OR surf OR browse OR camera OR picture OR pic OR selfie)

 Litecene supports seven search clause types: term, phrase, list, groups, and, or, and not.

 ### Term Clause